Résumé. This is my old C.V. which is also available in Norwegian, and a longer one as a PDF file.

 logically with patent officers was a lot of hard work.

 My patented method for producing very large memories cheaply and efficiently, using thin film.

 I can put one bit extra per cell in flash memories, thus

 A program to make computers avoid the bad parts of bad RAM.

-It is very new, so it is not tested much yet.
+It is quite new, so it has not been tested much yet.
 It might actually work.

 Market segmentation test |